mehulagg/gitlab/doc/development/testing_guide/frontend_testing.md

 </template>
 ```

 Testing the `hasMetricTypes` computed prop would seem like a given here.
 But to test if the computed property is returning the length of `metricTypes`, is testing the Vue library itself.
 There is no value in this, besides it adding to the test suite.
-Better is to test it in the way the user interacts with it: checking the rendered template
+It's better to test a component in the way the user interacts with it: checking the rendered template.

 ```javascript
 // Bad